VishwamAI/CyberCity/README.md

 pentration testing   in one base

-## This batch implement the tools in one tool of pentration testing  batch implement tools are
+## This batch implement the tools in one tool of pentration testing

 -> Brup Suite